Prudential Center (Boston)

-History
+The Prudential Center (colloquially the Pru) is a mixed-use complex of four office buildings in the Back Bay neighborhood of Boston.
+It originated with the Prudential Tower in 1964, and was followed by 101 Huntington Avenue in 1973.
+The shopping mall concourse level that connects the towers and surrounding buildings opened in 1993.
+111 Huntington Avenue and 888 Boylston Street were connected to the concourse upon their 2001 and 2016 openings, respectively.
+It connects to several nearby destinations managed separately from the center including the Copley Place shopping mall, the Hynes Convention Center, the Sheraton Boston Hotel, and Prudential station serving the Green Line E branch of the MBTA subway.

+Development

+Site

 The location originally consisted of marshlands next to the Charles River in the Back Bay district of Boston.
-These wetlands were gradually filled in, and a large railyard was built.
+The wetlands were gradually filled in, and a large railyard was built.
 In the early 1960s, the railyard was replaced by the Prudential Tower and several smaller buildings.

 Originally, only one department store (Saks), along with a handful of shops, existed around the base of the Prudential Tower in a small shopping arcade.
 Nearby structures including the Hynes Convention Center, 101 Huntington Avenue office tower, a Sheraton Hotel, and other various shops were separated by open plazas in a patchwork of disjointed buildings.

 A large, windswept paved plaza off Boylston Street was dominated by a 27 ft sculptural bronze male nude by Boston-educated artist Donald Harcourt De Lue, titled Quest Eternal, and installed in 1967.
 Popularly known as "The Naked Guy", the 5-ton sculpture, cast in one piece, depicted a Mannerist heroic figure stretched diagonally upwards towards the sky.
+The Boston Christmas Tree, annually donated by Nova Scotia, was placed on this plaza from 1971 until 2002, when it was moved to the Boston Common.